Chandra731/twitter-sentiment-analysis/README.md

 - Libraries used include Scikit-learn, TensorFlow, PyTorch, and Streamlit.

 ## Contact
-For any inquiries or suggestions, please contact [Your Name] at [Your Email].
+For any inquiries or suggestions, please contact [chandra] at [chandrabrucelee31@gmail.com].